-This documents provides guidelines to be used for the purposes of matching licenses against those included on the SPDX License List.
+This document provides guidelines to be used for the purposes of matching licenses and license exceptions against those included on the SPDX License List.
 There is no intent here to make a judgment or interpretation, but merely to ensure that when one SPDX user identifies a license as "BSD 3-clause," for example, it is indeed the same license as what someone else identifies as "BSD 3-clause" and the same license as what is listed on the SPDX License List.
-Some license template files will include technical markup to provide further or specific guidance to SPDX document creators or tool makers.
+Some license or exception templates will include technical markup to provide further or specific guidance to SPDX document creators or tool makers.

 1. How These Guidelines Are Applied

 1.1 Purpose: To ensure consistent results by different SPDX document creators when matching license information that will be included in the License Information in File field (Sec.
 6.5 of Spec).
 SPDX document creators or tools may match on the license or exception text itself, the official license header, or the SPDX License List short identifier.

 1.1.1 Guideline: Official License Headers The same matching guidelines used for license and exception text apply to the official license headers.Where applicable, an official license header template file with markup is included with the SPDX License List.
 Official license headers are defined by the SPDX License List as specific text specified within the license itself to be put in the header of files. (see http://spdx.org/spdx-license-list/license-list-overview for more info).

 2. Substantive Text